leionion/solana-raydium-volume-bot/README.md

 Modify the `.env` file to specify necessary credentials:

-- **Wallet Private Key:** This key must be configured to handle Jito tips and manage SOL/WSOL transfers.
+- **Wallet Private Key:** This key must be configured to handle Jito tips and manage SOL/WSOL native token transfers.
 - **RPC URL:** Specify the RPC endpoint for Solana ecosystem .